-Throughout October the Learning Disabilities Associations of Ontario will be marking LD Awareness month with community events.
-However this month long effort is about more than events, rather it is about raising awareness and reducing stigma to allow people to get the supports they need to reach their potential.
+The Learning Disabilities Associations of Ontario will be marking Learning Disability (LD) Awareness month throughout the month of October.
+The goal of the campaign is to raise awareness and reduce stigma to allow individuals with LDs to get the supports they need to reach their potential.

 - 62% of students with LDs will be unemployed a year after graduation

-- Almost 50% of adolescent suicides have a diagnosis of an LD.
-(Source LDAC Pacfold survey)
+- Almost 50% of adolescent suicides have a diagnosis of an LD (Source LDAC survey)

 Together we can change this!

-However if society helps them to succeed, all of the above statistics can be radically altered, leading to successful lives that can impact our communities for the better and people with learning disabilities can become among the most creative, and productive members of our communities.
+However, if society helps them to succeed, all the above statistics can be radically altered, leading to successful lives that can impact our communities for the better.
+People with learning disabilities can become among the most creative, and productive members of our communities.

 About the Campaign:

-The greatest hurdle a person with an LD often had to overcome is the stigma and public perception, labelled lazy, stupid or incompetent they begin to hide their disability and instead struggle in silence.
-Yet with their strengths and above average intelligence some simple support can see them excel in their chosen field.
-Our hope is to see Ontario as the leader in destroying the barriers stigma creates.
+The greatest hurdle a person with an LD has to overcome is often the stigma and public perception; labelled lazy, stupid or incompetent they begin to hide their disability and instead struggle in silence.
+Yet with their strengths, some simple support can see them excel in their chosen field.
+Our hope is to see Ontario as a leader in destroying the barriers stigma creates.

-The Learning Disabilities Associations of Ontario are registered charities dedicated to improving the lives of children, youth and adults with learning disabilities.
-Through the local chapter The LDAs services to the public are provided through a network of Chapters across Ontario.
+The Learning Disabilities Associations (LDAs) of Ontario are registered charities dedicated to improving the lives of children, youth, and adults with learning disabilities in Ontario.
+Services to the public are provided through a network of chapters across Ontario.
 LDAs receive no government funding for their work and rely on the generous support of donors and funders.

 LDAO’s mission is to provide leadership in learning disabilities advocacy, research, education and services and to advance the full participation of children, youth and adults with learning disabilities in today’s society.
 We value promoting positive change through: